SEO Backlinking: What Backlinks Are, Why They Matter, and How to Build Them

 How Google Evaluates Links

-Google measures links using multiple signals to determine their quality and influence.
+Google measures links using multiple signals to determine their quality and influence and whether your tank higher.

 Sudden surges of links or repetitive anchors raise red flags.
 Slow, consistent growth looks natural and helps rankings rise steadily.